 Our mission is to integrate the University of Michigan’s strength in diabetes research with its robust information technology infrastructure to accelerate the search for prevention and reversal of all form of diabetes and its complications.

-The Brehm Center — housed in the Brehm Tower — is a new clinical and research facility located to the west of the existing University of Michigan Kellogg Eye Center Building.
+The Brehm Center for Diabetes Research — housed in the Brehm Tower — is a new clinical and research facility located to the west of the existing University of Michigan Kellogg Eye Center Building.
 With eight floors, the Tower provides 230,000 gross square feet, housing expansion space for the Kellogg Eye Center and two research floors for the Brehm Center and other Brehm Center activities.
 Learn more.